-NIRV night-time noise criteria are typically more stringent than that of the day or evening periods.
+EPA 1826-P1 night-time noise limits are more stringent than that of the day or evening periods.
 As such, compliance during the night-time period implies compliance during the day and evening periods, provided that emitted noise levels do not vary.
+For this assessment the applicable location of assessment is outside surrounding dwellings, assessed over a 30-minute period.